Durham, North CarolinaAnalytical Specialist

-Durham, North CarolinaMEDICAL LAB SCIENTIST - Saturday and Sunday 3pm-11:30pm Every Other Weekend/Rotating Holidays
+Durham, North CarolinaMEDICAL LAB SCIENTIST - 1st Shift, Every other weekend

 Durham, North Carolina